Elztal: Religious institutions

 In Dallau the evangelical and the Catholic church are side by side.
 The churches are surrounded by other historical buildings as for example the catholic parish office and the Protestant schoolhouse.

 The Protestant church was built in 1750 AD and expanded 1857 AD.

 The Catholic Church St. Maria Immaculate was consecrated on 9 May 1737.
 In 1985, the transverse building was complemented and the old choir renewed.
 Because the historic stained glass window in the old building had no Marie reference, the new parts were built with a baroque statue of Marie and other Marie symbols.
 The re-consecration of the church was held on 10 May 1987.

 In Neckarburken are forming the local church (built 1775) with its church tower (built 1811) and the surrounded half-timbered houses a beautiful a historic ensemble.
 Opposite is the former rectory which was built in 1818.
 In addition, you will find one of the very rare historical bread-back positions (from 1809) and a historic lime kiln, which was restored in 2006.

 In Auerbach are a Protestant church which was renewed 1789, a Catholic church and several historic half-timbered buildings.
 These include the historic Gasthaus Lamm, the old railway station (today a S-Bahn station) and the old schoolhouse.

 In 1886 the new George Church designed by Ludwig Maier replaced the former one.
 The predecessor was built in the 14th century AD and was made of wood.
 The newer one is in the New Romanized Style from Ludwig Maier consists mainly of sandstones from the surrounding mountains.
 In the case of a renovation 1969/1970 AD inside the church were simplified the frescoes simplified.
 Another renovation held in 2002.

-On the Hill of Urns there was a great monastery in medieval times.
+On the Hill of Urns there was a monastery in medieval times.
 Certificates for this are easy to find.
-So there are a lot of remains in the Große Kappel and in the Kleine Kappel.
+So there are multiple remains in the Große Kappel and in the Kleine Kappel.
 More of the wall remains are inside the Nature Reserve between the Urnbergstraße and the underlying track.